 python setup.py sdist

-For Gammapy we have a second repository for example data files, Jupyter notebooks and a few other things:
+For Gammapy we have a second repository for most of the example data files and a few other things:

 Many old files in those folders can just be deleted; in some cases where documentation or tests access the old files, they should be changed to access newer files or generate test datasets from scratch.
 Doing this “cleanup” and improvement of curated example datasets will be an ongoing task in Gammapy for the coming years, that has to proceed in parallel with code, test and documentation improvements.